0xProject/0x-protocol-specification/exchange-proxy/deployment.md

 - Transformers (deployed through `TransformerDeployer`)

 ### 2. Wire it all together
-Afterwards, we call `FullMigration.initializeZeroEx()`.
+Afterwards, we call `FullMigration.initializeZeroEx()` (see the [ganache migration script](https://github.com/0xProject/0x-monorepo/blob/development/contracts/zero-ex/src/migration.ts#L173) for an example).
 This will do several things:
 - Create and configure the [`AllowanceTarget`](./features/token-spender#allowance-target) contract.
     - It will be owned by the configured owner (`ZeroExGovernor`) and the Exchange Proxy will be added as an authorized user.
 - Register and initialize all the features to the Exchange Proxy.